 - Exceptions include seniors who may quietly arrive late or leave no later than 9:15 p.m.
 Day students are encouraged to stay until 9:30 p.m., but can leave early if transportation has arrived before the end of study hall.

-- For those students that would like to work independently and individually in a silent environment, the MDA Library will host Silent Study.
-Study rooms are intended to be used by one student per room.
-Ordering, receiving, and eating food during study hall in the library is not permitted.
+- For those students that would like to work independently and individually in a silent environment, the MDA Library hosts Silent Study.
+Study rooms are intended to be used by no more than two students per room.

-- Two library proctors and two day student prefects will supervise Silent Study.
+- Two library proctors and two day student prefects supervise Silent Study.

 4. Quiet Study – MDA Library (Sunday), 7:30 to 9:30 p.m.

-- Students are permitted to work in small groups or individually in the MDA Library on Sunday nights.
+- Students are permitted to work in small groups or individually in the MDA Library on Sunday evenings.
 Students are expected to maintain a quiet environment.
-Ordering, receiving, and eating food during study hall in the library is not permitted.

-- Two library proctors will supervise Quiet Study on Sunday evenings.
+- Two library proctors supervise Quiet Study on Sunday evenings.

 5. Each student entering study hall for any portion of the evening must sign in by signing their name legibly, and only sign in for themselves.

 - Seniors and day students who leave early must also sign out so that they are accounted for in case of an emergency.

 6. Student should plan to bring two hours’ worth of work.